fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/reference-implementation.md

+---
+title: Reference Implementation
+enableToc: true
+redirectFrom:
+  - /developer-portal/fast-api-dev-tools/
+  - /developer-portal/fast-api-reference-implementation/
+---

 # Reference Implementation

 **The [reference implementation github repo](https://github.com/fast-af/di-reference-implementation) can be used to help you understand how Fast communicates with the Seller backend**.
 Included is a Python web application which implements the same endpoints a Seller would implement when integrating with Fast:

 ```